 Mets: Top ten teams of all time

-What they did: Won the National League East with a 90-72 record
+What they did: Finished second in the National League East (won Wild Card) with a 97-66 record

 John Olerud (.298 BA, 96 RBI)